thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+12/19/21 Version 93 of the dataset.
+Daily data has been added for 12/18 to 12/12.
+The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
+Please cite this when using the dataset.

 12/12/21 Version 92 of the dataset.
 Daily data has been added for 12/11 to 12/05.
 The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
 Please cite this when using the dataset.

 12/5/21 Version 91 of the dataset.
 Daily data has been added for 12/04 to 11/28.
 The peer-reviewed publication for this dataset has now been published in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
 Please cite this when using the dataset.